 Brooks Adrenaline GTS 20: who is it for

-This is a light and durable yet stylish shoe for walking or other types of cross-training as well, designed for mild-moderate overpronators.
+This is a light and durable yet stylish shoe for walking or other types of cross-training as well.
+It's great for mild-moderate overpronators.
 This shoe can do just about anything but is ideal for me on long runs and marathon/half marathon training.

 The makings of Adrenaline GTS 20

-Having spoken with one of the developers of this update to the popular Brooks line, I learned it was modeled after the success of the Ghost 12:
+Having spoken with one of the developers of this update to the popular Brooks line, I learned it was modelled after the success of the Ghost 12: